DynamoDS/DynamoPrimer/07_Code-Block/7-2_dynamo-lanuage-syntax.md

 ![Exercise](images/7-2/Exercise/01.png)
 > Begin by recreating the definition in the image above (or by opening the sample file).
 1. Notice that the lacing on *Point.ByCoordinates* has been set to *Cross Product*.
-2. This definition creates an attractor field which is driven by a reference point.
-3. Each point in a grid is moved up in the Z direction based on its distance to the reference point.
+2. Each point in a grid is moved up in the Z direction based on its distance to the reference point.
-4. A surface is recreated and thickened, creating a bulge in the geometry relative to the distance to the reference point.
+3. A surface is recreated and thickened, creating a bulge in the geometry relative to the distance to the reference point.

 ![Exercise](images/7-2/Exercise/07.png)
 >1.
 Starting from the beginning, let's define the reference point first: ```Point.ByCoordinates(x,y,0);